-Installation and Configuration on page 7 provides the details for installation and initialization, advanced configuration options, and (optional) qmgr option necessary to get the system up and running.
+Chapter 2 Overview on page 9 provides the details for installation and initialization, advanced configuration options, and (optional) qmgr option necessary to get the system up and running.
 System testing is also covered.

-Submitting and Managing Jobs on page 53 covers different actions applicable to jobs.
+Chapter 3 Submitting and Managing Jobs on page 63 covers different actions applicable to jobs.
 The first section details how to submit a job and request resources (nodes, software licenses, and so forth), and provides several examples.
 Other actions include monitoring, canceling, preemption, and keeping completed jobs.

-Managing Nodes on page 89 covers administrator tasks relating to nodes, which include the following: adding nodes, changing node properties, and identifying state.
-Also an explanation of how to configure restricted user access to nodes is covered in Host Security on page 94.
+Chapter 4 Managing Nodes on page 103 covers administrator tasks relating to nodes, which include the following: adding nodes, changing node properties, and identifying state.
+Also an explanation of how to configure restricted user access to nodes is covered in Host Security.

-Setting Server Policies on page 100 details server-side configurations of queue and high availability.
+Chapter 5 Setting Server Policies on page 115 details server-side configurations of queue and high availability.

-Integrating Schedulers for TORQUE on page 129 offers information about using the native scheduler versus an advanced scheduler.
+Chapter 6 Integrating Schedulers for Torque on page 133 offers information about using the native scheduler versus an advanced scheduler.

-Configuring Data Management on page 130 deals with issues of data management.
-For non-network file systems, SCP Setup on page 130 details setting up SSH keys and nodes to automate transferring data.
-NFS and Other Networked Filesystems on page 133 covers configuration for these file systems.
+Chapter 7 Configuring Data Management on page 135 deals with issues of data management.
+For non-network file systems, SCP Setup details setting up SSH keys and nodes to automate transferring data.
+NFS and Other Networked Filesystems covers configuration for these file systems.
 This chapter also addresses the use of file staging using the stagein and stageout directives of the qsub command.

-MPI (Message Passing Interface) Support on page 136 offers details supporting MPI.
+Chapter 8 MPI (Message Passing Interface) Support on page 141 offers details supporting MPI.

-Resources on page 140 covers configuration, utilization, and states of resources.
+Chapter 9 Resources on page 145 covers configuration, utilization, and states of resources.

-Accounting Records on page 143 explains how jobs are tracked by TORQUE for accounting purposes.
+Chapter 10 Accounting Records on page 149 explains how jobs are tracked by Torque for accounting purposes.

-Job Logging on page 145 explains how to enable job logs that contain information for completed jobs.
+Chapter 11 Job Logging on page 151 explains how to enable job logs that contain information for completed jobs.